nickgros/synapseDocs/_articles/files_and_versioning.md

 Versioning is an important component to reusable, reproducible research.
 When a Synapse `File` is initially uploaded, it automatically gets a version of `1`.
 It can be referred to explicitly by its Synapse ID: `syn12345678.1`.
 Uploading a new version of a file replaces the existing file in Synapse while preserving the previous version.
 The Synapse ID will remain but the version will increase, e.g., `syn12345678.2`.
 All versions are accessible through a single entry point (the Synapse ID, `syn12345678`).
 It is important to note that, by default, any previous versions of the file should still be available - they may be used in provenance relationships or as part of a data release.

 Providing the Synapse ID without any versioning information to any of the clients (e.g., `syn12345678`) will always point to the most recent version of the file.
-In this way, updates to files can be automatically fetched by users by omitting the version.
+In this way, updates to files can be automatically fetched by users by omitting the version number.

-If a DOI has been created for a Synapse file, it is automatically versioned as well, so specific versions can be cited in other places.
+A DOI can be minted for an individual version of a `File`, so other researchers can easily access the same data that you published.
+For more information, see [DOIs](doi.md).

 The easiest way to create a new version of an existing Synapse `File` is to use the same file name and store it in the same location (e.g., the same `parentId`).
 Synapse will automatically determine that a new version of a file is being stored, only if the contents of the file have changed.
 If the contents have not changed (e.g., the `md5sum` of the file is identical to the most recent version), a new file will not be uploaded and the version will not increase.

 Only the file and annotations information are included in the version.
 Other metadata about a Synapse `File` (such as the description, name, parent, ACL, *and its associated Wiki*) are not part of the version, and will not change between versions.

-## Uploading a New Version
+### Uploading a New Version

 Uploading a new version follows the same steps as uploading a file for the first time - use the same file name and store it in the same location (e.g., the same `parentId`). **It is recommended to add a comment to the new version in order to easily track differences at a glance**.
 The example file `raw_data.txt` will now have a version of `2` and a comment describing the change.